We are not accepting further applications for October 2020 start.

 Who should apply?

 Medical Imaging is a broad and diverse research area with students from a diverse range of backgrounds.
 We are looking for applicants with 1st class, high upper second or Distinction degrees in any of the following subjects:

-- Research Training Support Grant (RTSG): A generous allowance will be provided for research consumables and for attending UK and international conferences.
+- Research Training Support Grant (RTSG): A generous project allowance will be provided for research consumables and for attending UK and international conferences.

-EU/EEA students are eligible to apply for EPSRC funding if they have lived, worked or studied within the UK for 3 years prior to the funding commencing.
-For 2020 entry, EPSRC will guarantee EU student funding for the duration of their course, even when the United Kingdom leaves the EU during this time.
+EU/EEA/Swiss students are eligible to apply for EPSRC funding if they have lived, worked or studied within the UK for 3 years prior to the funding commencing.
+For 2020 entry, EPSRC will guarantee EU student funding for the duration of their course, even if the United Kingdom leaves the EU during this time.

 We also welcome applications from students who have secured their own funding.

-For alternative funding options, explore the international student research funding that is available from King’s College London.
+For alternative funding options, please explore the international student research funding that is available from King’s College London.

 Students are encouraged to apply for extra/additional funding from other sources, such as the Industrial Fellowships from the Royal Commission for the Exhibition of 1851.

 Diversity and inclusion

 We are committed to providing and promoting equality of opportunity in all areas of our work and activity, striving to ensure that all CDT students and staff are treated solely on the basis of their merits, abilities and potential without discrimination or unfavourable treatment on grounds of age, disability, marital status, pregnancy or maternity, race, religion or belief, sex, sexual orientation, trans status, socio-economic status or any other irrelevant distinction.

 We seek to provide and promote a positive working, learning, and social environment which is free from prejudice, discrimination and any forms of harassment, bullying or victimisation.
 Our students and staff commit to fostering good relations between individuals with different backgrounds and to tackle prejudice and promote understanding.
 We commit to actively using our influence within the scientific community and educational establishment to increase access to the academic career path through transparency, communication and outreach.